Moqume/Background-Manager-WP/readme.txt

 2. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.0.1 =
+* Added: New background overlays
+    * Black and White Grid
+    * Black and White Horizontal Line (dense)
+    * Jeans effect
+* Improved: The Slide and Cover transition effects have been improved, handling various image sizes and smaller browser windows better.

 = 1.0 (January 21, 2012) =
 * Added: Support for additional transition effects for full-screen images, including the ability to disable it.